rtomssunbeam/RTO-ManagementSystem/README.md

 # RTO-ManagementSystem
-We built a web system for managing driver's licenses, making it easy for users to apply and for dealers to register new vehicles.
-Our backend is made using SpringBoot and frontend is made using React js.
+ We've developed a user-friendly web application for streamlined management of driver's licenses, facilitating easy applications for users and vehicle registrations for dealers.
+The platform offers online tests and test drive bookings for learning and permanent licenses, alongside vehicle registration functionalities for dealers.
+Administrators have complete control over all operations, ensuring seamless monitoring of processes.
+Deployment is planned on an Amazon EC2 instance for reliable and efficient hosting.